 If you buy vintage shoes on-line, make sure you check the measurements, and examine the pictures closely for condition.
 As with clothing, if you wear reproduction “swing-era style” shoes, stick to the basic, classic colors (brown/white, black/white) – as previously noted the goal is to look vintage/classy/stylish, and not “cartoonish”.

 Knitwear.
 Knitting is the process of turning thread and/or yarn into clothes; knitting has of course been around since ancient times.
 Machines for knitting been appearing around the 1850’s, and constant improvements were made in the machinery.
-By the 1920’s knitwear such as sweaters, cardigans, pullovers, sweater vests, etc.. were available in a great variety of colors, patterns, long and short sleeved, etc..
+By the 1920’s knitwear such as sweaters, cardigans, pullovers, sweater vests, etc.. were available in a great variety of colors, patterns, long and short sleeved.

 Truly vintage knitwear can be hard to find.
-Keep an eye out for quality reproduction from establishments such as Simon James Cathcart, Revival Vintage UK, to name just a couple.
+Keep an eye out for quality reproductions from establishments such as Simon James Cathcart, Revival Vintage UK, to name just a couple.
 The Ralph Lauren brand from the1980’s and 90’s also has some very good, vintage inspired knitwear.

 Accessories.
 While you don’t want to go overboard, accessories can really add that something extra to your style.
 A pocket square and/or a boutonniere adds a nice touch.
 I sometimes wear a tie bar, but I hardly ever wear a tie clip (that can get in the way when dancing).
 And I don’t like tie pins, why stick a hole in your good vintage tie?!